Tomcli/Spam-Detector/README.md

-# Spam-Detector
+# Spam-Detector (In Progress)
-spam detector using natural learning processing.
+Spam detector using natural learning processing.

+Training data are from **Enron-Spam**.